Physics-50/Module-2/docs/week1.md

 {: .mycap}
-**Figure 2** ---  Diffraction grating.
-A diffraction grating is essentially just an array of slits placed right next to each other, with a very small slit distance <em>d</em> between each (on the order of one slit per micron). <!-- Each neighboring pair of slits can be thought of as a double slit. -->
+**Figure 9** ---  Diffraction grating.
+Touch only the cardboard with your fingers, and store in a vertical holder or on a piece of lint-free tissue.  <!-- A diffraction grating is essentially just an array of slits placed right next to each other, with a very small slit distance <em>d</em> between each (on the order of one slit per micron).
+Each neighboring pair of slits can be thought of as a double slit. -->

 <!-- A diffraction grating is essentially just an array of slits placed right next to each other, with a very small slit distance $$d$$ between each (on the order of one slit per micron).
 Each neighboring pair of slits can be thought of as a double slit. -->